 \section{Introduction}

-Due to the complexity of the QCD Lagrangian and the nonperturbativity of QCD at energies relevant for the deconfinement/chiral phase transition, effective theories of strongly interacting matter at non-zero temperatures/densities are under intensive study, see, e.g. \cite{HatsudaKunihiroChiral, FuLiu2009,DBK2013,Moeller2013} and references cited therein.
+Due to the complexity of the QCD Lagrangian and the nonperturbativity of QCD at energies relevant for the deconfinement/chiral phase transition, effective theories of strongly interacting matter at non-zero temperatures/densities are under intensive study, see, e.g. \cite{HatsudaKunihiroChiral, FuLiu2009,DBK2013,Moeller2013}, and references cited therein.

 Extension of QCD Lagrangian-inspired effective models such as the Nambu-Jona-Lasinio (NJL) one \cite{NJLoriginal, KlevanskyNJL1992, Huefner1995,Zhuang1995,Huefner1994,Rehberg1995} to finite temperatures/densities is performed by the imaginary time Matsubara formalism \cite{Matsubara}.
-The description of the hadronisation processes starts with Feynman diagrams, which may contain two (a polarization loop), three or four (a box diagram) fermion lines, and the obtained amplitudes at the one loop level are the integrals with $\prod (q_i^2-m_i^2)^{-1}$.
+The description of hadronization processes starts with Feynman diagrams which can contain two (a polarization loop), three or four (a box diagram) fermion lines, and the obtained amplitudes at the one loop level are the integrals that contain $\prod_i (q_i^2-m_i^2)^{-1}$.
 For calculations at zero temperature, it was shown \cite{PassarinoVeltman} that all occurring transition amplitudes at the one loop level can be decomposed into a number of elementary integrals, which in turn can be classified by the number of particle lines they contain.
-This decomposition technique can be generalized to the Matsubara formalism \cite{Klevansky}.
+This decomposition technique can be generalized to non-zero temperatures using the Matsubara formalism~\cite{Klevansky}.
 The authors of the mentioned paper gave a solution of this task for diagrams with one, two, and three fermion lines, explicitly displaying their complex nature.